 Rarest Birthstones Ever Found

 To answer the question “what is the rarest birthstone?” we would have to answer the blue diamond (diamond is the birthstone of April), because it’s so rare and so expensive, and only a lucky few souls on the planet will ever be able to hold or own internally flawless varieties of blue diamond because so little is harvested of them.
+Is blue diamond the most expensive birthstone?

 The top collectors of the world are always willing to pay top dollar for blue diamonds, and it’s actually a worthy investment if you can pay for one.
 The value will likely never change and it’s like investing in land or any other property with potential for increased value over time.